islandmnmlist/islandmnmlist.github.io/_posts/2014-3-3-Hello-World.md

 # Benefits I'm noticing
 - I'm reading more (and actually _finishing_ books)
 - More time to ponder life
+- I don't _want_ stuff anymore.
+(Besides a photo scanner and a boat).
+I'm much more content with what I already have.

 # Currently reading
 "Everything That Remains" by _____